Norman Or The King

 With restored zeal, desiring to meet the king more than ever, and wishing that all would understand his commission, Louise took to the streets telling anyone who would listen about the promised future of peace and prosperity.
 While she ran from person to person spreading the message of hope, others were spreading a message of malevolent deceit.
 Norman’s forgotten tendencies resurfaced, turning Hutch against those who resisted his bidding once again, and Louise found out all too soon.

 Nearly forty people followed Louise, as she made her way to the town square.
 Already she could hear the shouts of an angry mob waiting there.
 As they drew closer, more and more followers fearfully slipped away.
 By this time the shouts echoed hideously down torch-lit alleys, causing more to flee from her side.
 She was losing courage quickly.
 Her hope reached a new low as she saw no King at the distant rendezvous.
 Flickering shadows announced the mobs advance down the last alley she would have to pass by.
 Trembling, she braced herself to be crushed by the bloodthirsty stampede.
 Suddenly several large stallions bolted out of the opposite alley and ground to a stop in front of her.
-The king assisted Louise and the fourteen followers who were left into the chariot, and they sped away.
+The king assisted Louise and the fourteen followers who were left in the chariot, and they sped away.
 Shocked, the angry crowd halted, staring in amazement at the royal conveyance, as the truth they had rejected withdrew further from their reach with every wheel turn.
 As for Louise, she honored the King.

 The father, Norman, represents societal norms.
 Modern priorities around which our society revolves – wealth, fame, and a life of ease – are exhibited by his three children, Bill, Oscar, and Louise, respectively.
 The mention of Norman’s early days when he turned all of Hutch against a rebel sect refers to the Dark Ages.
 During this time, those who rejected the norms of society were not protected because those who followed the norms were permitted to persecute those who resisted.
 Not able to imagine how our modern society could ever authorize such atrocities again, many will be caught off guard and wake up on the wrong side too late to rectify their course of action.
 Bill and Oscar testify of those who feel in need of nothing.
 Satisfied with the thrill of money-making and fame, they too overlook God’s call when it knocks at their door.
 Only if one realizes the depravity of one’s situation will they be ready to receive the light.
 When Louise received the message, she accepted it with joy.
 “If a commission by an earthly king is considered an honor, how can a commission by a Heavenly King be considered a sacrifice?”
 This quote by David Livingstone truly embodies the message of this parable.
 Louise was criticized and mocked for her decision, even being rejected by her father, but knowing she was the king’s daughter fueled her will to persevere.
 Finally, in the face of death, she willed to follow the king’s commands, and her courage was rewarded by his intervention.
 Will we choose God or man, the temporal pleasure of wealth, fame, or ease, or God’s commission that culminates in a future of peace?